 - And a whole lot more!

 Some web developers will concentrate on narrow areas of specialization while others will have a shallower but much wider set of skills.
-Both types of developer are in demand so it comes down to your personality and personal goals which way you go.
+Both types of software developer are in high demand so it comes down to your personality and personal goals which way you go.

 What types of web developer are there?